sigiteko/TEAM_Sumbar/README.md

 - Values of alpha

 ## Datasets
+The dataset for West Sumatra requires permission from BMKG.
 The dataset for Italy is available at [10.5880/GFZ.2.4.2020.004](https://doi.org/10.5880/GFZ.2.4.2020.004).
 The dataset for Chile is available at [10.5880/GFZ.2.4.2021.002](https://doi.org/10.5880/GFZ.2.4.2021.002).
 To obtain the dataset for Japan, please run the following commands.